illustration of developing human baby at 29 weeks

 This slowdown may also mean you’re experiencing constipation, so try to drink plenty of water and eat enough fiber to stay as regular as you can.
 Frequent bouts of constipation can increase the risk of hemorrhoids.

 Varicose veins are another issue that plague a lot of folks during their third trimester.
-They can appear on your legs or your vulva, and elevation, compression, and changes in activity are usually your best bet for treatment.
+They can appear on your legs or vulva, and elevation, compression, and changes in activity are usually your best bet for treatment.

 Reviewed by the Ovia Health Clinical Team